-A vegan and gluten free recipe with beans cooked in a light tomato sauce
+A vegan and gluten-free recipe.
+Tuscan style beans cooked in a light tomato sauce is a plant-base meal for when you crave something healthy!

-The mediterranean diet is a healthy eating plan consisting of many plant based recipes, fish and sea food from the Mediterranean Sea, and small amounts of meat.
+Recipes like these Tuscan-style white beans are the basis of the Mediterranean diet.
+The mediterranean diet is a healthy eating plan consisting of many plant-based recipes, fish and seafood from the Mediterranean Sea, and small amounts of meat.
 Oh, and abundant olive oil!
 Beans are a very important part of this diet and many generations have grown eating beans and legumes as a source of plant based protein, complex carbohydrates and fiber.

 As I said above, beans have raised many generations, simply because they are really cheap and an almost complete meal.
 They contain complex carbohydrates to give you energy throughout the day, a lot of protein for healthy muscles and they’re low in fat.
 That’s the reason they’re very popular until today.